ColinEberhardt/Presentations/README.md

 A collection of presentations, (almost) all making use of [remark.js](https://remarkjs.com/#1).

+ - [7 June 2018](Broadridge) - "Transforming Development Productivity with Hot-Reload and Time Travel" - Broadridge Lunch and Learn
  - [16 May 2018](FrontEndgineers) - "WebAssembly and the future of JavaScript?" - Front Endgineers London
  - [15 May 2018](FinJS-London-2018) - "WebAssembly and the future of JavaScript?" - FinJS London 2018
  - [20 March 2018](FinJS-NY-2018) - "WebAssembly and the future of JavaScript?" - FinJS NY 2018